[ Performers ]

 Early Voice: 1

 - Applicants may compete on a concerto for multiple soloists.
-If they advance to the finals, they must be counted under one of the quotas listed above.
+If they advance to the finals, each instrument in said ensemble will be counted from the quotas listed above.

 Important information for finalists:

 - You must be available for the entire day of the competition.

 - You are responsible for finding an accompanist for the final round.
 Accompanists will not be provided for you.

 - We will be in contact with all finalists about setting up an audition time for the final round.

 2019-2020 Yale Philharmonia Orchestra and Chamber Music Audition excerpts